dmytrove/ccapture.js/README.md

 **Memory allocation and garbage collection**

 There's some issues in which memory -mostly from accumulated frames- will not be freed, depending on the platform and the mood of the browser.
 If you run into non-sawtooth like memory profiles, and are running chrome, try running it with ```--js-flags="--expose-gc"```.
-This way CCapture will run ```gc()``` every frame and memory consumption should stay stable.
+This way DCapture will run ```gc()``` every frame and memory consumption should stay stable.

 #### Gallery ####